 seasonal allergies, croup, and pneumonia.
 Among the most serious causes of cough are

-and whooping cough (pertussis).
+tuberculosis (TB) and whooping

 Cystic fibrosis (CF).

 Affecting more than 30,000 kids and young adults in the United States, cystic fibrosis

 is the most common inherited disease affecting the lungs.
 Affecting primarily the

 respiratory and digestive systems, CF causes mucus in the body to be abnormally thick